Magas of Cyrene: Governorship and kingship of Cyrenaica

 Magas as Ptolemaic governor, first reign, circa 300 - 282/75 BC.
 Rev: silphium and small crab symbols.

-Around five years after the death of the Cyrenese ruler Ophellas, Magas, then about 20 years old, received the governorship of Cyrenaica from the ruling Ptolemies in Egypt: his mother Queen Berenice I and his stepfather Ptolemy I.
+After Agathocles of Syracuse had Ophellas, the governor of Cyrene, put to death in November 308 BC, Magas's step-father Ptolemy exercised direct control over Cyrene.
+Shortly after Ptolemy declared himself king (c.305 BC), the Cyrenaeans rebelled.
+Around 300 BC, Ptolemy dispatched Magas, then about 20 years old, to reconquer Cyrene.
+Magas subsequently served as the province's governor.
 As a posthumous honor to his biological father, Magas, when he served as a priest of the Greek God Apollo, had dedicated an honorific inscription proudly naming him as ‘the eponymous priest’ and ‘Magas son of Philip’.

+Berenice II was the daughter of Magas of Cyrene.

-Following the death of his stepfather Ptolemy I in 283 BC, Magas tried on several occasions to wrest independence for Cyrenaica from his stepfather's successor, his maternal half-brother Ptolemy Philadelphus, until he crowned himself King around 276 BC.
+Following the death of his stepfather Ptolemy I in 283 BC, Magas tried to wrest independence for Cyrenaica from his stepfather's successor, his maternal half-brother Ptolemy Philadelphus, and crowned himself King.
+The dating of his coronation is disputed; the dates proposed include the early years of Ptolemy II in 283–280 BC and a later date in 276/274 BC.
 It was the first time Cyrene had a king since Arcesilaus IV around 440 BC.

-Berenice II was the daughter of Magas of Cyrene.

 Magas then married Apama II, his third maternal cousin and one of the daughters of Seleucid King Antiochus I Soter and Stratonice of Syria.
 Antiochus I used his marital alliance to foment a pact to invade Egypt.
 Apama II and Magas had a daughter called Berenice II, who was their only child.

-Magas opened hostilities against Ptolemy II in 274 BC, attacking Egypt from the west, as Antiochus I was attacking Palestine.
-However, Magas had to cancel his operations due to an internal revolt of the Libyan nomad Marmaridae.
+After some time, Magas opened hostilities against Ptolemy II.
+The date of this is also disputed and depends on the date of his coronation.
+Magas was attacking Egypt from the west, as Antiochus I was attacking Palestine.
+However, Magas had to cancel his operations without results due to an internal revolt of the nomadic Libyan Marmaridae.
 In the east, Antiochus I suffered defeat against the armies of Ptolemy II.
-Magas at least managed to maintain the independence of Cyrenaica until his death in 250 BC.
-Magas betrothed his daughter Berenice II to Ptolemy III Euergetes, the son of Ptolemy II, as a way to seal an alliance between the two realms and secure the independence of Cyrene.